kristianschneider/ha-multical_21/README.md

 ### HACS

-This component can easily be installed in your Home Assistant using HACS.
+This component can easily be installed in your Home Assistant by [adding this repository in HACS](https://hacs.xyz/docs/faq/custom_repositories/).

 ### Manual